 Behaviour is monitored regularly throughout the day and the behaviour policy is reviewed at the beginning of every academic year so that new members of staff can contribute.

-Behaviour systems are monitored by the headteacher and recorded for both positive and negative behaviour subout perception and experiences of the school behaviour culture.
+Behaviour systems are monitored by the headteacher and recorded for both positive and negative behaviours.
+Surveys are completed about perception and experiences of the school behaviour culture.

 2.4.
 Recording and reporting